 The GDPR’s updated requirements are significant and our team has worked hard to ensure that eFront fully meets them before May 25, 2018.
 Measures to achieve this include:

-We also constantly monitor the guidance around GDPR compliance from privacy-related regulatory bodies and codes of conduct, and have joined the EU Cloud Code of Conduct , an EU Data Protection Code of Conduct for cloud service providers containing rigorous assurances for the protection of data in cloud services.
-Epignosis Cloud services are verified compliant with the EU Cloud CoC, Verificiation-ID: 2020PV02SCOPE003.
-For further information please visit https://eucoc.cloud/en/
+We also constantly monitor the guidance around GDPR compliance from privacy-related regulatory bodies and codes of conduct, and have joined the EU Cloud Code of Conduct, an EU Data Protection Code of Conduct for cloud service providers containing rigorous assurances for the protection of data in cloud services. eFront is verified compliant with the EU Cloud CoC, Verification-ID: 2020LVL02SCOPE003.
+For further information, please visit https://eucoc.cloud/en/public-register.

 Protecting our customers’ information and their users’ privacy is extremely important to us.
 As a cloud-based company entrusted with some of our customers’ data, we’ve set high standards for security.